kabah/meteor-lightning-talk/README.md

 ## What problem does it solve?

-* Seemlessly ties the frontend and backend together.
+* Seemlessly ties the frontend and backend together and keeps everything in sync.
 * Takes much of the complexity out of full stack development with JavaScript
 * Build Advanced Apps quickly with a small team
 * More function with less code